Tropical Weierstrass points and Weierstrass weights: Overview

+Although not directly related to the results of this paper, we mention that other works treat the case of irreducible Gorenstein curves, and associate Weierstrass weights to their singular points, see e.g.~\cite{LW90, CS94, GL95, BG95} and the references there.
+It might be possible to use tropical geometry to describe these weights.

 Weierstrass points have appeared in other interesting work on moduli spaces of curves.
 Arbarello~\cite{Arb74} studied subvarieties of the moduli space of curves cut out by Weierstrass points; further results were found in Lax~\cite{Lax75} and Diaz~\cite{Dia85}.
 Eisenbud--Harris~\cite{EH87-KD} showed that the moduli space of curves has positive Kodaira dimension, using loci of Weierstrass points as part of their argument.
-Cukierman~\cite{Cuk89} found the coefficients for the Weierstrass locus in the universal curve $\unicurve g$ of genus $g$, in a standard basis for the Picard group of $\unicurve g$.
-Cukierman--Fong~\cite{CF91} proved similar results for higher Weierstrass points, i.e., Weierstrass points of the pluricanonical bundle $\omega^{\otimes k}$.
+Cukierman(--Fong)~\cite{Cuk89, CF91} found the coefficients for the Weierstrass locus in the universal curve $\unicurve g$ of genus $g$, in a standard basis for the Picard group of $\unicurve g$.